lilpinc/Tech-Blog/README.md

 ### Usage

-Use this app to post your own blog and comment on others!
+Use this app to post your own coding blog and comment on others!

 ### Screenshots